Dental Implants — Beachwood, OH

 Missing All Teeth

 Tired of your denture constantly slipping and sliding when speaking or chewing food?
 By placing four to six implants throughout your jaw, we can create a more stable foundation for your full or partial denture.
-Furthermore, we can provide both fixed and removable solutions depending on your preference.
+Implant dentures can be made to replace the top or bottom arch of teeth.
+They can also be customized as a fixed or removable denture depending on your preference.
+Implant dentures can make your denture more stable and remove the need for denture adhesive.
+Plus, your denture does not need routine relinings like traditional dentures in order to fit properly.
+Overall, you can expect a denture that last longer and is easier to maintain.

 Understanding the Cost of Dental Implants